htvekov/openHASP-Sonos-media-player/README.md

 - Copy all page 2 objects from `sonos.jsonl` to your existing openHASP jsonl file.
 I've included my page 0 objects as well in the file, so you can copy the entire page layout if you want.
 - Populate `group.sonos_all` in `groups.yaml` file with **your** designated master speaker `entity_id` only.
 Remaining speaker entities will be populated dynamically. `group.sonos_all_speakers` will also be populated as well upon HA start and dynamically upon speaker availability change
 - Populate `group.hasp_sonos_devices`in `groups.yaml` file with **your** openHASP plate `entity_id` (group prepared for future use)
-- In both `config.yaml` and `automations.yaml` files, search for `t3e_02` and replace with **your** plate name.
+- In both `config.yaml` and `automations.yaml` files, search for `t3e_02` (my plate name) and replace with **your** plate name.
 Currently there are nine hardcoded entities left in the `config.yaml` file
 	-	The custom component configuration slug entry
 	-	Four entries in the custom component plate configuration
+		- These are needed to be kept unique for each plate configuration as they control local events on the plate being operated
 	-	Additional four entries in the page 0 objects (not mandatory)
-	- No entries in the remaining `config.yaml` file
+	- No entries left in the remaining `config.yaml` file
-In the `automations.yaml` there are four hardcoded entities left in Home Assistant restart automations (not mandatory)
+- In the `automations.yaml` there are four hardcoded entities left in Home Assistant restart automations (not mandatory)

 If you've multiple Sonos media player plates, then add all plate entities to the automations where multiple `entity_id`'s are used to trigger object events upon HA/plate reboot.
 Search for `#- openhasp.wt32_01` in `automations.yaml` in order to find current automations with multiple `entity_id` triggers.

+**Changes in Home Assistant:**

+- Local HA IP address sensor is needed for this configuration.
+	- Please add [this](https://www.home-assistant.io/integrations/local_ip/) simple integration in HA to expose needed `sensor.local_ip`
-- In `automations.yaml` search for `xxx.xxx.x.xx` and replace with your Home Assistant’s IP address
+	If you prefer to use hardcoded static IP address instead, then search for `{{states('sensor.local_ip')}}` in `automations.yaml` and replace with your HA local IP address

+**General:**

 - Merge the four needed configuration parts into your existing files.
-Note that I’ve used **plate page 2** for this configuration !
+	- Note that I’ve used **plate page 2** for this configuration !
 - Upload the `openhasp.png` file to plate.
 Reboot HA and plate(s) and you’re ready ! 🙂

 #### openHASP design: